 Dunne's model: a dreaming mind routinely sees spacetime events as if they were a landscape spread out below a balloon; things directly below (both past and future) are very clear, but increasingly foreshortened as one looks further into the distance.
-Whether there's curvature, a horizon, Dunne couldn't say; he had at least one precognition years before the event (a vivid peak experience: flying in a primitive plane).
+Whether there's curvature, a horizon, Dunne couldn't say; he had at least one precognition years before the event (a vivid peak experience: flying in an experimental plane).
 Like a peak on or over the horizon?
 But for events near us in spacetime, past and future don't mean much.
-Till we wake.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ

 Email: email@example.com - Catalog of art, books, CDs - Behind the Curtain: FAQs, bio, site map - Kindred sites